Nouns

 The noun 'room' is a common noun and is not capitalized.

-Nouns can be categorized into two groups based on whether they are tangible or visible or not:
+Nouns can be categorized into two groups based on whether they refer to entities that can be perceived by the senses or not.

 Abstract nouns refer to intangible entities such as concepts, ideas, or emotions.
 They cannot be experienced through the five senses and include words like 'love,' 'honesty,' and 'bravery.'
 Concrete nouns, on the other hand, refer to tangible entities that can be identified through the senses, such as 'telephone,' 'noise,' and 'car.
 Pay attention to the examples: